tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

+> Exercise: Implement the decompress-method such that it uses the input as a stream.

 > Note: For simplicity, we don't address a few bugs hiding in this
 > implementation, most notably the fact that this code would stumble over the
 > symbol `'%'` used in the actual input text.

 ## Tests

-Now that we have a basic implementation of a compressor, we need to actually
+After having an implementation of a compressor, we want to
 check whether it is working correctly.
 For that, the framework provides unit
-testing with the [gtest](https://github.com/google/googletest) library, and can be found under `/test`.
+testing with the [gtest](https://github.com/google/googletest) library.
+The tests are in the directory `/test`.

 ### File locations

-The layout there is relativly simple: Tests are grouped in individual `.cpp`
+The layout is relatively simple: Tests are grouped in individual `.cpp`
 source files, which in turn are registered in the `CMakeLists.txt` file.

 Running `make check` (from the build directory) will run all registered files,
-while `make <test_name>` will only run the test file corresponding
+while `make <test_name>` will only run the test corresponding
 to `<test_name>.cpp`.

-From there, there are two options:
+We provide permanent and temporary tests:

-If you only want to quickly check something, say part of your algorithms,
+For the latter, if you only want to quickly check something, say a part of your algorithms,
 or some std library types, you can use the pre-defined `sandbox_tests.cpp` file.
 Changes to that file are intended to only be local to the current
 developer machine, and will not be committed into GIT.
+> TODO: first occurrence of GIT. should we add some kind of commit-etiquette before?

-Otherwise, for permanent testing, we need to add one or more source
+Otherwise, for permanent testing, we create a new source file and register it in the `CMakeLists.txt`.
-files for tests that correspond to our addition to the framework.

-We'll add the file `/test/example_tests.cpp` here...
+Here, we add the file `/test/example_tests.cpp`...

 ~~~ { .cpp }
 // [/test/example_tests.cpp]